rockscripts/Sport-Betting-APP-Betfair-Market/README.md

 Read <a href="https://github.com/rockscripts/Sport-Betting-APP-Betfair-Market/blob/master/Aplicacion%20para%20apuestas%20deportivas%20con%20cuotas%20de%20mercado.pdf">Theoric project</a> if you want know application details.
 </p>
 <p>
-Kindly, check if you are able to get sport markets loading <a href="https://www.betfair.com/">this website on Betfair</a>
+Kindly, check if your country is available for getting sports markets visiting <a href="https://www.betfair.com/">this website on Betfair</a>
 <br>
 <b style="color:red">If you are not able to load web page.
 It means you require an European or North America Account created on Betfair with VPN and install this application in EU or NA datacenter with Amazon AWS or Google Firebase service.</b>
 </p>